The value of _array_data.data contains the array data

 for each distinct STAR string.

-In an imgCIF file, the encoded binary data begins after
+In an imgCIF file, the encoded binary data begin after

 the empty line terminating the header.
 In an imgCIF file,